Ecosteer-SRL/ecosteer-examples/README.md

 # ecosteer-examples

-The first example is found in sensor_stream directory: this is a Python implementation of an mqtt publisher of a CO2 data stream.
+The first example is found in sensor_stream directory, which contains a Python program that publishes real CO2 data points on an MQTT broker.

+Two versions of the program are provided:
+- sensor.py: a base implementation, without DVCO capabilities
+- dvco_sensor.py: an upgraded implementation of sensor.py, that contains the necessary calls to the DVCO pub stack primitives and dopifies the data streams

-This implementation will be used to show how a data stream can be integrated with the DVCO pub stack.
+The difference between these two programs is used to show how a general purpose data stream can be integrated with the DVCO pub stack.

+The sensor_stream directory contains the following subdirectories:
+- common: collects modules shared between multiple classes in the project
+- dvco_stub: contains a stub implementation of the DVCO publisher stack, useful to show how a general purpose program can be integrated with the DVCO pub stack and become a DVCO-enabled publisher
+- externals: contains the code for reading CO2 data
+- provider: contains a provider-based implementation of an MQTT client, used by the publisher to send data to a broker
+- sensor: contains the two versions of the program, sensor.py and dvco_sensor.py.
+As the dvco_sensor.py uses a stub implementation of the pub stack, the dopified data corresponds to the input data.

 # CO2 SENSOR

 Sensor: TFA Monitor DE CO2 DOSTMANN AIRCO2NTROL Mini 1.5006, 31.5006.02

 The CO2Meter implementation thankfully provided by Michael Nosthoff in https://github.com/heinemml/CO2Meter was adapted for this project.

 # INSTALLATION